 Ambulance service is provided to Sherry residents by the City of Marshfield Ambulance and EMS Service.

 As with many other small communities, Sherry shares services with neighboring communities, including the Sherry-Milladore Recycling Center, the Blenker-Sherry Sanitary District which serves a portion of both Towns.
 Sherry also has an agreement with the Town of Milladore for storage of their highway equipment.

-St. Luke Lutheran Church hosts a Barbeque, Pie and Ice Cream dinner each November and a Soup Dinner every spring.
+St. Luke Lutheran Church hosts a Barbeque, Pie and Ice Cream dinner each November.

 St. Luke Lutheran Church was organized December 20, 1871.
 Sunday services are held each Sunday at 10:30 a.m.

 A Little Free Library is located near the Sherry Town Hall, thanks to a generous donation by Bev Peaslee.
 This gives residents the opportunity to take a book or leave a book.
 You don’t have to make a trip to the library, if you find that you don’t have a book to read.
 The Little Free Library is fashioned after Elvis Presley’s home, Graceland.
 You may even have an “Elvis sighting” while visiting the Little Free Library.

 Sherry Tired Iron Tractor Club hosts the Annual Sherry Tired Iron Tractor Show the 4th Saturday of July.
 The annual show features antique tractors, vehicles, other antique equipment, along with a parade, live bands, food and refreshments and fun for everyone.
 All proceeds are donated for community projects.